-Jacqueline Towson, PhD, CCC-SLP is an Assistant Professor and Undergraduate Program Co-Coordinator in the School of Communication Sciences and Disorders at the University of Central Florida.
-She holds a joint appointment in the School of Teacher Education and is on Faculty at PedsAcademy at Nemours Children’s Hospital.
+Jacqueline Towson, PhD, CCC-SLP is an Assistant Professor and Graduate Program Director in the School of Communication Sciences and Disorders at the University of Central Florida.
+She holds a joint appointment in the School of Teacher Education.
 Her primary research focus is on building the capacity of individuals who work with young children with language impairments and those at-risk.
 Towson teaches courses focused in child language development and disorders, specifically for toddler and preschool children.
 She has presented at state, national and international conferences on classroom-based interventions for preschool children with significant language impairments and those considered at-risk.
 She is actively engaged in community-based research through partnerships with public, private and charter preschools in the Orlando area.
 Her work is funded through the American Speech-Language Hearing Association and the Central Florida Foundation.
 Dr. Towson is Co-PI of Project ASD, an interdisciplinary preparation grant through the Office of Special Education Programs.
 She received her Bachelor of Science in Audiology and Speech Pathology from Florida State University, followed by her Master of Science in Communication Disorders from the University of Texas at Dallas.
 She worked clinically for fourteen years as both a speech-language pathologist and early childhood special education teacher in local school districts, with extensive experience in child language assessment.
 Towson completed her doctoral degree in the Education of Students with Exceptionalities with a focus in Early Childhood Special Education at Georgia State University.

 - Ph.D., Education of Students with Exceptionalities, Georgia State University

 - Language Disorders